 8. Don’t Forget the Tree

 Christmas trees are a decoration found in practically every home.
 Whether yours is real or artificial, you should take certain precautions to ensure it doesn’t become a hazard in your home.
 Keep real trees watered daily and ensure the water doesn’t spill onto the floor to create a slipping hazard.
-If you purchase an artificial tree, make sure it’s composed of fire retardant materials.
+If you purchase an artificial tree, make sure it’s composed of fire-retardant materials.

 9. Keep Your Pets Safe

 The pets in your home don’t view Christmas in the same light you do.
 Wires with bright lights can resemble a new chew toy.
 Plus, interesting new plants deserve a taste as well.
 These items can be dangerous for pets.
 In fact, tinsel can kill cats or dogs if ingested.
-Certain holiday plants are dangerous to pets as well.
+Certain holiday plants are hazardous to pets as well.
 Mistletoe is potentially toxic for dogs and cats.
 Poinsettia plants can cause mouth and stomach irritation.
 Holly and Christmas cactus can lead to severe vomiting and diarrhea when ingested.

 10. Watch for the Dangers of Bad Weather